 While you can get a witness to jot down or record a statement confirming his or her perception of the crash, you don’t necessarily have to record a witness’s actual statements at this time.
 But you do need to record or note all of the contact information that you can get.

-Later, give the contact information for each witness to your car accident lawyer, which Jim Adler & Associates can provide.
+Later, give the contact information for each witness to your car accident lawyer.
 Your attorney or the firm’s investigator will help by contacting each witness for you.

 Witnesses then will be asked exactly what they know or remember about your accident.
 If their knowledge or recollection will help your case, the lawyer or investigator will get a recorded statement to preserve that.